 - (a) A Concept Management Plan can be used for all the foreseeable uses for the land over time.
 By placing papakaainga alongside the future uses on one single map, the project manager and the Land Trust can make decisions about placement of buildings and infrastructure so as not to cut off the possibility of future developments.
-The plan is not compulsory, but it is an important process to carry out if the Land Trust wants to maximise the use of the land for future generations.
-It can take several forms and be at different levels of detail, from a simple colour-coded sketch drawing to a commissioned artist's impression of what the land will look like if fully developed to the Concept Management Plan. - (b) Although the concept plan must be approved by the Māori Land Court, it is not set in concrete.
+The Concept Management Plan is not compulsory, but it is an important process to carry out if the Land Trust wants to maximise the use of the land for future generations.
+It can take several forms and be at different levels of detail, from a simple colour-coded sketch drawing to a commissioned artist's impression of what the land will look like if fully developed to the Concept Management Plan. - (b) Although the Concept Management Plan must be approved by the owners through the Māori Land Court, it is not set in concrete.
 It is a land guide.
-Time and the desires of the people may change for different generations, therefore they may wish to return to the court with a variation to the plan.
+Time and the desires of the people may change for different generations, therefore they may wish to return to the court with a variation to the Concept Management Plan.
 This is otherwise known as future-proofing or structure planning.